News & Vision

 IMPACT

+Our children enjoy PE.
+They build skills with consistency across each unit as the curriculum is sequenced and offers opportunities to regularly practice each aspect.
 We have a rich history of excelling in sports which we believe is the result of a whole-school sense of joy when taking part, either in a team or individually.
 In recent years we have had students who have gone on to become professional sports people and one student who has represented the country in the Paralympics.
 The school achieves well in a number of sporting activities and for many years, we have been awarded the Silver School Games Mark in recognition of our commitment to the development of competition across the school and within the community.
 Teachers and sports coaches complete assessments on completion of a unit of work and most children complete each key stage with a high proficiency in each aspect of PE.
 Throughout the school, children are increasingly aware of the link between physical activity and good mental health and understand it’s significance as part of a healthy lifestyle.